-In 2021, Exxaro celebrated four years without a fatality across our mining operations, a remarkable milestone and one that highlights the importance of our continued and collective safety efforts.
+In 2022, Exxaro celebrated five years without a fatality across our mining operations, a remarkable milestone and one that highlights the importance of our continued and collective safety efforts.
 Safety is an ongoing factor for us as a business, and our commitment to achieve zero harm is embodied in our ‘Khetha Ukuphepha’ (which means ‘Choose safety’) campaign.
 The campaign was designed to ensure every employee keeps safety and individual responsibility front and centre.
 It promotes adherence to our strict safety standards and ensures we all return home each day unharmed.

 “We believe that zero harm is possible.
 We cannot sell coal associated with injuries and loss of life.
 That’s not our business.
 Four years without any fatalities marks a great milestone for our company and the future of the South African mining industry.
 The leadership and strategic initiatives to improve safety regulations have ensured that all our employees can work in an environment they can trust, and that they can return home to their loved ones unharmed,” said Dr Joseph Matjila, Group Manager: Safety and Health.